Paid vs. Organic Social Media: Is One Better Than the Other?

 - Raise brand awareness and attract new followers

 - Promote deals, sales, events, new products, etc.

 - Drive conversions and reach business goals (such as e-commerce sales)

-The true beauty of many social media platforms is you can put as little or as much money into promoting and advertising posts as you’d like.
-It is a great idea when beginning a new business, to use paid social media to gain followers and build your online brand image.
+The beauty of many social media platforms is you can put as little or as much money into advertising posts.
+When starting a new business, it’s smart to use paid social media to gain followers and build your online image.

 A Balancing Act